cgentemann/cloud_science/ocean_python_tutorial/README.md

 A one day introduction to Python for oceanographers to introduce oceanographers to Python programming and reproducible research using Jupyter Notebooks, Git, software citations, and cloud computing.
 This hands-on course will use common oceanographic research analyses to demonstrate capabilities of Python, open source software libraries, and cloud computing.

 ### Preliminary Schedule
-- 09:00 Intro to the Python ecosystem and StackOverflow, Git, Pangeo, Cloud computing
+- 09:00 Code of conduct, Intro to the Python ecosystem and StackOverflow, Git, Pangeo, Cloud computing
 - 09:30 Introduction to Jupyter Notebook, basic python commands Data structures: pandas, numpy, dictionaries
 - 11:00 Components of a Xarray dataset, reading, selecting, plotting, saving data